Shagun-Singh7567/Just-Track/README.md

         - TransactionHandler
     - Main

-## To do
+## To do (features)
-- Shorten date format for convenience
-- Introduce CLI loop
-- Figure out branching
--
+- Integrate crude form of voice input for data input
+- Enable a form of login and user system
+- Use basic data visualization either by importing python libraries or ASCII in terminal